 Students interested in Spring Early to College must submit documents by December 1st.

 Enrollment is limited.
-Interested students should contact his or her guidance counselor to discuss taking classes at Penn State Mont Alto.
-Students can also contact the Penn State Mont Alto Office of Admissions at 717-749-6130 or email@example.com.
+Interested students should contact a guidance counselor to discuss taking classes at Penn State Mont Alto.
+Students can also contact the Penn State Mont Alto Office of Admissions at 717-749-6130 or firstname.lastname@example.org.